Dear Students!

 > if you fail to re-register for your studies

-> if a compulsory exam was negatively assessed even on the last permissible retake
+> if a mandatory course was negatively assessed even on the last permissible retake

-> if an action poses a permanent or serious danger to other persons in the course of study
+> if an activity poses a permanent or serious danger to other persons in the course of study

 > if you do not meet the minimum academic achievement in the first 2 years